sunjay/brain/README.md

 ```

 **If the brain compiler seems to be taking too long or "hanging", try running
-`cargo build` first to see if the rust compiler is just taking too long for
+`cargo build` first to see if the Rust compiler is just taking too long for
 some reason.**

 ## Examples